← Illusions of Work

 A retail bank with a ten-year-old microservices estate invests € 1.2 million in a shared platform capability: a unified event bus that would allow its mortgage, payments, and savings teams to publish and consume domain events independently, replacing a fragile point-to-point integration layer that causes an average of three incidents per month.

 The platform team delivers a working prototype in four months.
-It is technically sound.
-The three consuming teams are willing to migrate.
-The projected incident reduction, based on the integration team's own data, is 70–80%.
+It is technically sound, the three consuming teams are willing to migrate, and the projected incident reduction, based on the integration team's own data, is 70–80%.

-The CFO kills the investment in the annual budget review.
-The platform “does not show ROI in year one.”
+The CFO kills the investment in the annual budget review, on the grounds that the platform “does not show ROI in year one.”
 The cost is visible: € 1.2 million in engineering salaries and infrastructure.
 The benefit is diffuse: fewer incidents, faster change, reduced coordination overhead.
 None of these benefits appear as a line item in any business unit's P&L, because the costs they would reduce are distributed across departments and reported as operational expense rather than as integration failure.

 Over the following eighteen months, the point-to-point integrations cause nine major incidents.
 Two of them affect customers directly, triggering regulatory scrutiny.
 The total cost, including incident response, remediation, customer compensation, and regulatory reporting, is approximately € 2.1 million.
 These costs are attributed to “engineering quality” in the quarterly review.
 Nobody connects them to the cancelled platform investment.